eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/prerequisites/prerequisites.md

 - Cloud Environment (AWS/Azure) or a local machine with at least 2 CPUs, 16GB RAM, 20GB free storage
 - Docker
 - Kubernetes
-- Kind (for local systems)
+- Kubectl
-- Helm (will be installed by Terraform)
+- Minikube
-- Terraform
+- Helm

 ## Chosing your environment